telerik/teststudio-docs/docs/automated-tests/customize-project/custom-layout.md

 ### Hide or Show a Panel

-To hide a panel from the project's working area, select the _Pin_ button in the upper right corner of the panels.
-This will auto-hide the panel, and it will appear as a tab on the left or right side of the Test Studio window.
-Hover over this side tab, and the pane will pop up.
+To hide a panel from the project's working area, select the _Pin_ button in its upper right corner.
+This pins the panel on the left or right side of Test Studio window and auto-hides it.
+Hover over this side tab to show the panel.

 ![auto hide][8]

-### Save a Customized Layout
+## Save a Customized Layout

-Use the _Save Custom Layout_ option in the Layout dropdown to save your custom changes.

-![save custom][9]
+Once you apply any change in the panels position or size, the currently selected layout is switched to __Current__.
+This is the layout, which is used on the next start of Test Studio.

+![Current layout][9]

+You can save these current changes in the layout into a user defined layout.
+That way you will be able to switch to this at any time.
+Choose the __Save As__ option from the _Layouts_ dropdown.

+![Save current into user defined layout][10]

+You have two options in the __Save As__ dialog - to save the layout as a new user defined one, or to overwrite an existing one.

+![Save current into new user defined layout][11]

+If you choose to overwrite an existing user defined layout, there is a list with all available to choose from.

+![Overwrite existing user defined layout][12]

+The user defined layouts can be renamed, or deleted.

+![Rename or Delete existing user defined layout][13]

 > __Tip__
 ><br>
 ><br>
-> Select the _Compact_ option from the _Layout_ dropdown to __reset the default layout__.
+> To __reset the default project view__ you can switch to any of the predefined layouts.

 ## See Also